horticultureCoop/docs/legal/bylaws.md

 # Article V Meetings of the Board

 Section 5.1 – **Meetings.**   The Board of Directors may determine the times and places of regular meetings.
 Special meetings may be called by the President and shall be called by the Secretary upon request of any three directors.
 Meetings of the Board shall be held no less frequently than once in each quarter.
+The Board may determine to hold some or all meetings via a synchronous online collaboration platform.

 Section 5.2 – **Notice.**   Regular meetings shall require no notice other than the resolution of the Board, it being the responsibility of absent directors to inquire as to the time of further scheduled meetings.
 Special meetings shall require written or oral notice to all directors.
 Written notice shall be delivered at least five days before the date of the meeting and oral notices shall be given in person or by a telecommunications device at least forty–eight hours before the time of the meeting.
 The Co-op shall also post notices of meetings of the Board in a timely manner and in a conspicuous place in the Co-op&#39;s store, but the inadvertent failure to do so shall not affect the legitimacy of the meeting.